Written by Craig Fearn

 How Long Does SEO Take to Work?

 Quick wins exist.
 Fix technical problems and you might see improvements within weeks.
 But building real search visibility takes months of consistent effort.
 Google needs time to crawl your changes, test them against competitors, and adjust rankings accordingly.
+According to Backlinko, the average top-10 page is over two years old.

 Be suspicious of anyone promising instant results.
 Real SEO is a marathon, not a sprint.
 The good news?
 Unlike advertising, the benefits compound over time.
 Work you do now keeps paying dividends for years.
+Read our full guide on how long SEO takes for realistic timelines.

 What Should You Do Next?